anyscale/madewithml.github.io/docs/courses/mlops/cicd.md

     runs-on: ubuntu-latest
 ```

-!!! note
-    Jobs run in parallel but if you need to create dependent jobs, where if a particular job fails all it's dependent jobs will be skipped, then be sure to use the [needs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds){:target="_blank"} key.
+> Jobs run in parallel but if you need to create dependent jobs, where if a particular job fails all it's dependent jobs will be skipped, then be sure to use the [needs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds){:target="_blank"} key.
 One a similar note, we can also [share](https://docs.github.com/en/actions/learn-github-actions/essential-features-of-github-actions#sharing-data-between-jobs){:target="_blank"} data between jobs.

 ### Steps